rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 Since the advent of the asset pipeline, talked about later in this book, putting files in `public` is sort seems a bit wrong.
 This a public for error pages and that is about it.
 That is the attuide given the rails community.

 ## Mostly Static
 The next way is a bit better.
+This way allows you to keep the same layout of your site very easily.